 Swimming - Gun dogs help both on land and water they generally like a good swim.
 It is a good way to keep them agile.
 If there's not an opportunity for swimming they will more than likely like water so a walk near water where they have the opportunity to run and splash is often appreciated.

-Hiding food/toys - This allows them to retrieve and track and also allows flushing behaviour.
+Hiding food/toys - This allows them to retrieve and track and also allows flushing behavior.
 Try putting a scent on a toy before hiding it so they can sniff it out.

 Fetch - Let them chase and retrieve toys.
 Add in sit & stay to get them thinking and working under instruction.

 Off lead exercise - Allow your dog, where possible, opportunity to explore off lead.
-It is what they love to do and allows natural exploring behaviour.
+It is what they love to do and allows natural exploring behavior.

 Canine play - Try to arrange group dog walks to allow your dog to interact with other dogs.
 Allow your dog to meet, greet and play with other dogs when out and about, preferably off lead, if possible, so they can respond to each naturally and freely.